Use the below bullets to jump to a specific section, or visit the 2018 Network Member Priorities Overview.

 Nineteen PIE Network members in 15 states are planning to engage on this issue in 2018, either as a high priority or on the to-do list.

 Below, you’ll see lists of member organizations who said they were planning to work on similar early learning policies.
-If you’re interested in connecting with any of the organizations listed below, ask Sarah for an introduction.
+If you’re interested in connecting with any of the organizations listed below, ask Eric for an introduction.

 Nineteen members report currently engaging on this issue.